amanmaldar/BellochPrefixSum/README.md

 ### Belloch Prefix Sum Implementation using CUDA

 This assignement works with parallel prefix scan using upsweep and downsweep approach.
-The upsweep
-            uses inclusive scan while downsweep uses exclusive scan.
+The upsweep uses inclusive scan while downsweep uses exclusive scan.
 [1] The CPU results are generated using exclusive scan and compared against GPU results.\

-          #####  Simple appraoch:\
+#####  Simple appraoch:
 - Asssume we have array A of size 32. blockDim.x = 8, gridDim.x = 4 \
 - Copy A to GPU DRAM as A_D.
 Copy A_D to correpsonding shared memory of each block.\
 - Each block runs the upsweep addtion.
 We are interested in last element in each block.\
 - Copy this last element from each block to CPU. \
 - CPU generates the cummulative addition for this block.
 The results are copied back to GPU as blocksum_device.\
 - Load nth block's last element with blocksum_device[n-1] element.
 Do this for all blocks.\
 - Perform the downsweep on all the blocks now.
 Copy the result to CPU.
 Compare with reference CPU generated results.\

-##### Result:
+##### Results:

 ##### Input array is:
 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1